 It must be a creative place because music fans say this is the live music capital of the country too - though, in February, Kartong on Gambia's Southern coastal border with Senegal challenges that title with its annual music festival.

 2. Go nuts over Gambian cashews

-The flavour can be rather bitter and is a bit of an acquired taste but it is well worth trying this local favourite while you're on holiday in The Gambia.
-One of the best souvenirs you can bring back from your holiday in The Gambia is bag of cashew nuts; you'll be supporting the locals and getting a bargain in the process.
+The flavour can be rather bitter and is a bit of an acquired taste but it is well worth trying this local favourite while you're on holiday in the Gambia.
+One of the best souvenirs you can bring back from your holiday is a bag of cashew nuts; you'll be supporting the locals and getting a bargain in the process.
 Try any of the above markets, especially Serrekunda, or look out for sellers on the beach and roadside.